-The Video Library is also given the same organizational treatment.
+III has a ton of informational videos on their YouTube channel, but they didn't have as much of a presence on their actual site, so the redesign put a focus on enhancing that.
+The newly dubbed Video Library was also given the same organizational treatment.
 Video sections are broken down by insurance topic, and each video is shareable on social media, or easily embedded.

 On mobile, the user experience remains as usable and fluid as it does on desktop.
 Content is repositioned to take advantage of the mobile device's limited screen real estate, ensuring that all the information readily available never feels overwhelming or cluttered at small sizes.